Published: August 05, 2022 • Updated: September 30, 2022 • 6 min read

 When you find yourself trying to solve an XY Problem, stop.

-XP Problems are questions about your proposed solution, rather than questions about the actual problem.
+XP Problems are questions about your theoretical solution, rather than questions about the actual problem.
 They sound strange when spoken aloud, like “how do I force React to update a props value, when the prop value hasn’t actually changed?”
 You’ll know you’re asking one when the person you ask responds with another question.

-Successfully implementing the wrong solution isn’t progress.
+Implementing the wrong solution isn’t progress.

 In Vim, m<letter>